-Wherever possible the information on this site is made available under free documentation licenses.
+This page outlines the copyright terms and the use of open licenses on the Free Range Activism Website.
+In general, wherever possible the information on this site is made available under free documentation licenses.

-In general, you should assume that any information on FRAW site is freely available for use on a non-commercial, attribution and share-alike basis.
-Each page should clearly state the copyright status so that you can use the material appropriately.
+The use ‘open licenses’ allows our copyrighted material to be made freely available under certain conditions.
+In general, you should assume that any information on FRAW site is freely available for use on a non-commercial, attribution and share-alike basis, unless stated otherwise.

 The principal difference between these licenses is that the GPL/GFDL allow commercial use of the information with the appropriate acknowledgement of the authors, whilst the CC-NC-SA does not allow commercial use in any form.